Winter Recreation in Oakridge, Oregon

 Day 3

-After breaking camp, we’ll take a big bite out of the NUT as we ride as many of the upper segments that you can handle.
+After breaking camp, we’ll take a big bite out of the NUT as we ride the upper segments of this classic trail.
 Start with Lemolo, Dread and Terror then Hot Springs and if you still have gas in the tank try for Deer Leap too.
-After a dip in the North Umpqua River and a farewell cheers, the van will return to Bend and we’ll return to the world refreshed and content from three days of fantastic mountain biking.
+After a dip in the North Umpqua River and a farewell cheers, the van will return to Bend and we’ll return to the world refreshed and content from three plus days of fantastic mountain biking.

 Mileage: 15 to 30 miles